6.1.24

 Conclusion

-The One-Tenth offering as popularly understood by Christians today is a voluntary practice—if also strongly ‘encouraged’, to the point of compulsion by guilt—where any and every individual gives up one-tenth of their income to their local church on a weekly basis (ideally).
-As far as the biblical narrative is concerned, the One-Tenth offering was not voluntary, was not money, and was not expected of every individual.
+The One-Tenth offering as popularly understood by Christians today is a voluntary practice (if also ‘encouraged’ to the point of compulsion by guilt), where any and every individual gives one-tenth of their income to their local church on a regular basis.
+This practice does not cohere with the tithe as actually described in the Torah.
+As far as the biblical narrative is concerned, the One-Tenth offering was neither voluntary, nor money, nor expected of every individual.

 Based on the textual evidence available in the Torah, the One-Tenth offering appears to have been a social welfare program run by the national government.

 What most Christians incorrectly call a ‘tithe’—the giving of money to their local church—is supposed to be entirely voluntary, both when the individual chooses to give, and how much they give (2 Cor 9.7).
 In functional terms, however, the money mentioned in such biblical texts still was not for the purpose of the minister to keep for their own use, or to pay for a building.
-In ethical terms, it would also require a severe lack of empathy to expect anyone living paycheck-to-paycheck to give a full tenth of their income.
+In ethical terms, it would also require a severe lack of empathy to expect anyone living paycheck-to-paycheck to give up any of their desperately needed income.
 This would put them into a financially dangerous position.